LittleStar21/WeatherApp/README.md

         # Change the path to where the geckodriver file exists
         self.browser = webdriver.Firefox(executable_path=r"C:\Users\fifia\Desktop\geckodriver.exe")
 ```
-* Then, on the terminal, run the flask application
+* Then, on the terminal, run the flask application by typing
 ```bash
 flask run
 ```